vivarium-collective/vivarium-multibody/README.md

 Added pymunk_biofilm.py

-* experiment using the pymunk engine and architecture of the mother machine.
+* Experiment using the pymunk engine and architecture of the mother machine.
 In this project I aim to simulate biofilm growth on a surface using the 2D physics of pymunk and multibody physics.

+* Trying to simulate 4 cells growing on a surface and move according to multibody physics

-# Pymunk Vivarium Project
+# Vivarium Project

 Visit [the Vivarium Core
 documentation](https://vivarium-core.readthedocs.io/) to learn how to